-In the changing landscape of the global fastener market, you have to look long and hard to find a company that has survived for 100 years.
-In the year 2008, Industrial Nut Corp., long recognized as a leader in the range of products that they produce, celebrated just such an accomplishment while continuing to grow and expand their coverage of special nuts and locknuts.
+In the changing landscape of the global fastener market, you have to look long and hard to find a company that has survived for 112 years.
+In the year 2020, Industrial Nut Corp., long recognized as a leader in the range of products that they produce, is celebrating just such an accomplishment while continuing to grow and expand their coverage of special nuts and locknuts.

-The companys continued emphasis on uncompromising quality and service was evident with the addition in 2005 of Matt Adams as Quality Manager.
-Management of ISO accreditation efforts Matts strong background in the automotive industry provides us with the experience needed to meet our customers increasing quality requirement, says Jim Springer, Vice President and CFO.
-This extra step has helped the company achieve ISO 9001:2008 accreditation while freeing up traditional quality personnel to monitor manufacturing and troubleshoot customer issues pertaining to product improvement or new part development.
+The company’s continued emphasis on uncompromising quality and service was bolstered a number of years ago with the addition of Matt Adams as Quality Manager.
+“Matt’s strong background in the automotive industry provides us with the experience needed to meet our customer’s increasing quality requirement,” says Jim Springer, Executive Vice President and CFO.
+This extra step has helped the company achieve and maintain ISO 9001:2015 accreditation while freeing up traditional quality personnel to monitor manufacturing and troubleshoot customer issues pertaining to product improvement or new part development.